Title: Playtime Is Over

 Year: 2015

-Material: Archival UV print, on Photo Forex, wooden frame with acrylic paint.
+Materials: Archival UV print on Photo Forex, wooden frame with acrylic paint

-Technique: Digital collage with photographs taken by the artist from crowds with laser light shows on different occasions, and works by Wassily Wassilyevich Kandinsky,
+Techniques: Digital collage combining photographs taken by the artist at various crowd gatherings with laser light shows, and visual elements from works by Wassily Kandinsky.

-the title refers to the compositions and writing by Kandinsky about the relationship between people, music, and colors.
+The title references Kandinsky’s compositions and writings on the relationship between people, music, and color.

 Title: Submission